valerianaGit/FlutterDriftLocalDataStorageDemo/README.md

 UI in this project contains:
 - textfield -> to write new notes
 - database button -> button to check database on the device/project
-- listView -> where use can see the todo items that have been added
+- listView -> where user can see the todo items that have been added
 - circular floating action button -> used to save items written in the textfield

 User will be able to: